-Print Binding Workers with little to no experience tend to make between $19590 and $23550 while the more experienced ones make over $38760 per year.
+Print Binding and Finishing Workers with little to no experience tend to make between $21890 and $25910 while the more experienced ones can earn over $41990 per year.

 |Top 5 paying states||Hourly||Annual|

-1 of the easiest ways to increase your salary as A Print Binding Worker is to move to a higher paying state like DC.
-Right now, the highest paying states for Print Binding Workers are DC, AK, MN, CT and MA.
+One of the easiest ways to increase your salary as a Print Binding and Finishing Worker is to move to a higher paying state like DC.
+Right now, the highest paying states for Print Binding and Finishing Workers are DC, MS, HI, WA and DE.

-3 other factors that can increase your salary as A Print Binding Worker is the degree you hold, the industry you work in and lastly the company you work for (bigger companies like the Fortune 500 companies tend to pay more).
+Three other factors that can increase your salary as a Print Binding and Finishing Worker is the degree you hold, the industry you work in, and lastly the company you work for.

-We asked other Print Binding Workers what degree they had when they got the job and most of them said they had a High School Diploma followed by No degree.
+We asked other Print Binding and Finishing Workers what degree they had when they got the job and most of them said they had a High School Diploma followed by less than a High School Diploma.